janelia-flyem/serviceproxy/README.md

 connect to it using the [serf](https://github.com/hashicorp/serf) package.
-The server provides the locations of these services and can also act as the proxy between clients and the servers by routing service requests.
+The server provides the locations of these services and can also act as the proxy between clients and the servers by routing service requests (currently serviceproxy will only redirect service calls to the appropriate address rather than act as the intermediary).

 ##Installing and Usage
 To install: